spring-attic/spring-cloud-stream-modules/firehose-source/README.md

 Spring Cloud Stream Firehose Sample
 =============================

-In this *Spring Cloud Stream* sample, a source emits events from a [doppler](https://github.com/cloudfoundry/loggregator) endpoint
+In this *Spring Cloud Stream* module, a source emits events from a [doppler](https://github.com/cloudfoundry/loggregator) endpoint

 ## Requirements